SLASCONE/SLASCONE-demo-java/README.md

    - For floating licenses, session information is stored in `session.txt` and `session_signature.txt`
    - The sample demonstrates how to read and validate this information in offline mode

-### Freeride Periods
+### Freeride Period

-Freeride periods provide flexibility when heartbeats fail, allowing users to continue using the software for a specified grace period:
+Freeride period provide flexibility when heartbeats fail, allowing users to continue using the software for a specified grace period:

 1. **Purpose**:
    - Prevents immediate software lockout when a heartbeat fails